-- Each client must be offered a bed with a mattress and required bedding (see Section 8.1 Bedding) - i.
-Mats or cots may only be used in exceptional circumstances and must be identified in the regular and expanded capacity limits policy (see Section 11.7 Capacity Limits) of the shelter and clients will still be provided required bedding - b.
+- Each resident must be offered a bed with a mattress and required bedding (see Section 8.1 Bedding) - Cots may only be used in exceptional circumstances and must be identified in the regular and expanded capacity limits policy (see Section 11.7 - Capacity Limits) of the transitional housing program and residents will still be provided required bedding - b.
 Sleeping areas provide 3.5 square metres (37.7 square feet) per single adult age 16 and over - c.
-Where possible, a distance of 2 metres should be maintained between beds, but a minimum separation distance of 0.75 metres (2.5 feet) between the edges of beds (bunks, cots, or mats) must be maintained and a vertical separation of at least 1.1 metres (3.6 feet) between the top of a bed frame to the lowest hanging section of the upper bunk frame or ceiling - i.
+Where possible, a distance of 2 metres should be maintained between beds, but a minimum separation distance of 0.75 metres (2.5 feet) between the edges of beds (bunks or cots) must be maintained and a vertical separation of at least 1.1 metres (3.6 feet) between the top of a bed frame to the lowest hanging section of the upper bunk frame or ceiling - i.
 In instances where physical separation distances of 2 metres cannot be maintained, there must be a washable a physical barrier - ii.
-Shelter providers should limit the use of bunk beds and encourage clients sleeping in the same area to sleep head-to-toe - iii.
-Family shelters are exempt from meeting the lateral separation requirements of sleeping areas in rooms where only one family unit/household has been assigned - In the case of families, each family member (except couples) must have their own bed or bed-equivalent (e.g. babies may use playpens, small children may use a mattress or cot) - e.
+Transitional housing program providers should limit the use of bunk beds and encourage residents sleeping in the same area to sleep head-to-toe - iii.
+Family transitional housing programs are exempt from meeting the lateral separation requirements of sleeping areas in rooms where only one family unit/household has been assigned - d.
+In the case of families, each family member (except couples) must have their own bed or bed-equivalent (e.g. babies may use playpens, small children may use a mattress or cot) - e.
 Cribs, cradles, bassinets, and beds will be arranged in a manner that: - i.
 Facilitates clear walking paths and sightlines for emergency evacuations - ii.
 Does not block air vents, windows, doors, plumbing, or access panels - iii.
-Does not expose a client to existing or potential danger - f.
-Cribs, cradles, or bassinets, and corresponding mattresses for clients younger than two years of age, will conform to the specifications prescribed under Cribs, Cradles and Bassinets Regulations (as stated in the Canada Consumer Product Safety Act)
+Does not expose a resident to existing or potential danger - f.
+Cribs, cradles, or bassinets, and corresponding mattresses for residents younger than two years of age, will conform to the specifications prescribed under Cribs, Cradles and Bassinets Regulations (as stated in the Canada Consumer Product Safety Act)

 g.
-Shelter providers will have a scheduled, documented, and recorded mattress replacement plan, that will include, at minimum, an inspection schedule for bed bugs and common defects (e.g. stains, rips, and tears)
+Transitional housing program providers will have a scheduled, documented, and recorded mattress replacement plan, that will include, at minimum, an inspection schedule for bed bugs and common defects (e.g. stains, rips, and tears)